 You must be here because you’re looking for an easy veggie chili recipe!
 For many years I’ve been making vegetarian chili in my crock pot.
-It’s a pretty easy recipe – just dump in the ingredients, set the time, and go do something else while the chili is cooking.
+It’s a pretty easy recipe – just dump in the ingredients, set for low or high depending on your schedule, and go do something else while the chili is cooking.

 And then I got an Instant Pot.
 Easy chili making!
 There’s a button that says “chili”.
 Throw in the ingredients, press that button and the timer sets for 30 minutes.
 Then I just let the Instant Pot do its thing.

 You can watch me in action on YouTube making the Easy Veggie Chili.